TangledHair/juanito-bikes-service/README.md

 # juanito-bikes-service
-A small Python-based CRUD systemdesigned to help manage the repair workflow of a fictional bike shop called Juanito Bikes.
+A small Python-based CRUD system designed to help manage the repair workflow of a fictional bike shop called Juanito Bikes.